UML-Cyber-Security/ccdc2024/3-Docs_References/Linux/FilePermissions/AIDE.md

 # What is it
 ##### Written by a sad Matthew Harper
-The Advanced Intrusion Detection Environment (AIDE) is a open source tool we can use to detect changes made on a system, to the contents of its filesystem.
+The Advanced Intrusion Detection Environment (AIDE) is a open source tool that we can use to detect changes made to files on a system.

 This is a resource intensive and time consuming process.
-So its use on resource constrained systems may not be advisable, as little can be done during this time.
-Especially when we create the reference database.
+So the consumption on resource constrained systems means it may not be advisable in all situations, as little can be done during the run time.
+Especially when we are creating the reference database.
 # How we set it up
 First we install AIDE with our system's package manager
 ```sh